 Document OHS-C-13.G1 is relevant managers, supervisors, designers (including external appointments), contractors and employees who authorise, specify, oversee or carry out work at height.

-HSE documents below current versions at 25th October 2013.
-Please visit www.hse.gov.uk to confirm latest versions.
+HSE documents below are current versions at 25th October 2013.
+Please visit www.hse.gov.uk to confirm the latest versions.

 The Fife.gov.uk short address for this page is: www.fife.gov.uk/workatheight